 How to Get Around Banff National Park

 Walking and biking around the park are also great options.
 Bikes can be rented from the town or hotels in the park for a fee.
-Although you may not be able to see as much on foot or bike, these options allow you to be more in touch with the surrounding nature.
+Although you may not be able to see as much on foot or bicycle, these options allow you to be more in touch with the surrounding nature.

 Where to Stay at Banff National Park